cassandra-z/cassandra-z.github.io/other.md

 * doing a lot of running in summer 2025, training for **sf marathon 2025 second half**

-* consider myself a dinner party hosting hobbyist -- my roommate and i host thanksgiving for our college friends every year (2 turkeys and counting), we also invite friends to make dumplings together every chinese new year! food is love <3
+* consider myself a dinner-party-hosting hobbyist -- my roommate and i host thanksgiving for our college friends every year (2 turkeys and counting..), we also invite friends to make dumplings every chinese new year! food is love <3

 ## places i've been